weyoss/redis-smq/README.md

 ## Features

 * **[High-performance message processing](docs/performance.md)**
-* **Single-Consumer-Multi-Queue & Single-Producer-Multi-Queue models**: Offering very flexible models which make RedisSMQ an ideal message broker for your microservices.
+* **Multi-Queue Producers & Consumers**: Offering very flexible models which make RedisSMQ an ideal message broker for your microservices.
 * **Scalable**: You can run multiple Consumer/Producer instances concurrently in the same host, or in different hosts.
 * **Supporting both at-least-once/at-most-once delivery**: In case of failures, while delivering or processing a message, RedisSMQ can guaranty that the message will be not lost and redelivered again.
 When configured to do so, RedisSMQ can ensure that the message is delivered at-most-once.
 * **[Message expiration](docs/api/message.md#messageprototypesetttl)**: A message will not be delivered if it has been in a queue for longer than a given amount of time, called TTL (time-to-live).